chrissimpkins/naked-docs/naked_app.md

 ## About

-Naked is a Python command line application framework that:
+Naked is a Python command line application framework.

- - Simplifies the command line logic
- - Eliminates repetitive tasks

-## The Naked Command Line Application

-## The Naked Library
+Documentation is available at http://docs.naked-py.com/